swiftlang/swift-evolution/proposals/NNNN-tilde-sendable.md

 }
 ```

-This syntax is only applicable to types because other declarations like generic parameters are already effectively `~Sendable` by default until they have an explicit `Sendable` requirement.
+This syntax is only applicable to types because other declarations like generic parameters are already effectively `~Sendable` by default unless they have an explicit `Sendable` requirement.

 ## Detailed Design